Talk2Levi/HTML_Resume_Template/README.md

 Check out my finished sample resume at [here](https://levispace.wordpress.com/2018/09/16/my-resume/) and my inspiration was from [mnjul's repo](https://github.com/mnjul/html-resume), some awesome job he did there, you should also go take a look!!

 Without further ado, let's get it started!!
+(FYI: this is [my current resume](https://github.com/LeviIsAwesome/resume))

 # HTML_Resume_Templates
 Well Defined Resume Template With HTML &amp; CSS